 How Interest Amount Accrues During the Moratorium

-During the moratorium period, lenders continue to charge interest on the loan.
+During the moratorium period under English law, lenders continue to charge interest on the loan.
 This means that while borrowers may pause their repayments, interest does not stop adding up.
 The way interest accrues can vary depending on the lender and the terms agreed upon at the start of the moratorium.

 For example, a bank might calculate interest daily or monthly and add it to the total loan amount.